Skip to main content

 “Aree nahi nahi humari baat puri ho gayi.”
 Jaivanta cupped her face.
 “Waise hum e ek baat apse bhi bolna.”

 “Ji?”
-She stared at the lady in awe, an epitome of grace in herself, Jaivanta Bai indicated at a maid in waiting and she brought her a box.
+She stared at the lady in awe, an epitome of grace in herself.
+Jaivanta Bai indicated a maid in waiting, and she brought her a box.
 Jaivanta Bai took out her favourite navratna Kangan from it.
 “Yeh aapke liye humare taraf se.”

 “Lekin maharanisa… hum kaise yeh…”

 “Hum… wapas jaa rahe kal… aapke jaane se purv hi shayed…” Made Ajabde and Jaivanta Bai share a glance as Pur smiled. “ Aap gauna kar lijiye jija.”
-Ajabde hugged Pur tightly as Jaivanta smiled “Avashya kar lenge, phir unko aapki aarti karke chittor jo lana hai, haina Ajabdeh?”
-Ajabdeh nodded an approval, as Pur smiled surprised “Aap maan gaye?”
+Ajabde hugged Pur tightly as Jaivanta smiled, “Avashya kar lenge, phir unko aapki aarti karke chittor jo lana hai, haina Ajabdeh?”
+Ajabdeh nodded in approval, as Pur smiled, surprised, “Aap maan gaye?”

 Epilogue: